ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/other/CAEN-Hexagon.md

 - try a hexagon power cycle then an IOC restart

 After a hexagon power cycle, a timing register needs to be set on the hexagon using the CAEN MCA2 vendor software to make the event/list mode work properly.
 The scientists know about this and will do this.

+If the timing register is not set properly then you will see a `WARNING: Timing registers not set` appear in the log files for the IOC.